Skip to main content

 Base Case: T = Empty

-• treeSum(Empty) ==> 0 because an Empty int tree does not have an int value.
+treeSum(Empty) \Longrightarrow 0 because an Empty int tree does not have an int value, so the sum must be 0.

 That wasn't so bad!
 If we have an empty node, we can't have a value there, and so the sum is 0.
 Before we move on to solving the recursive step, let's tie in this idea of how recursion and induction are related.
 In our proof, we say that treeSum Empty is correct when it evaluates to 0.
 Let's use this as an answer to how to define the base case of our function: